gbmhunter/blog/content/programming/signal-processing/fast-fourier-transforms-ffts/index.md

 The Fourier Transform of a real-numbered spatial image (i.e. a typical photo) produces a complex-valued image in the frequency domain.
 Obviously, we can't view an image made of complex numbers.
 What we can do is display the frequency domain image as two images, either:

  * 1 image contains the real part of the complex number, the other image displays the imaginary part
- * 1 image displays the magnitude, the other image displays the phase
+ * 1 image displays the magnitude, the other image displays the phase (the _argument_ of the complex number)

  Often in image processing, we use the magnitude/phase representation, and are mostly interested in the magnitude image.
 The magnitude can be written as `\(|F(u,v)|\)`, the phase as `\(\phi F(u,v) \)`